claudiocp/ohmydebn/README.md

 ```
 # After Installation

-Once installation completes, you can enjoy your new OhMyDebn desktop!                                                         f
+Once installation completes, you can enjoy your new OhMyDebn desktop!

 ![OhMyDebn screenshot](images/ohmydebn.png)